Sayaka Yamamoto: 2018–2021: Graduation from NMB48 and continued solo success

 In February 2020, she embarked on her fourth tour and held 3 performances before ultimately canceling the rest of the tour due to the COVID-19 pandemic.
 She held a final no-audience performance via livestream on August 28.
 On September 17, Yamamoto pre-released “Ai Nante Iranai,” which served as a CM song for a MOS Burger commercial, in which she also starred.
-On October 28, Yamamoto released her fourth solo single "Zero Universe," the ending song for TV Tokyo's Anoko no Yume wo Mitan desu.
+On October 28, Yamamoto released her fourth solo single "Zero Universe," the ending song for TV Tokyo's Anoko no Yume o Mitan desu.
 Also in October, she started hosting the radio show "SPARK" on Mondays.
 In December, her song "Boku wa Omocha" for NHK's Minna no Uta began airing on the program.

 On February 24, 2021, Sayaka Yamamoto released her fifth single "Dramatic ni Kanpai," which was the theme song for Tokai TV/Fuji TV's "Sono Onna, Jiruba."
 In May, her radio show "HEART STUDIO" began airing.
 On July 14, Sayaka Yamamoto released her first digital single "yonder," which was the CM song for Yamagata Nissan Group's 60th Anniversary commercial.
 On August 25, Yamamoto surprise released her second digital single "Don't hold me back."
 In September, she embarked on her fifth nationwide tour, titled "re," with 12 performances scheduled in 11 venues.
 On October 27, Yamamoto released her third digital single "Aimatte."
 On November 26, it was announced she would be going on hiatus, retroactively since November 19, due to issues with her thyroid and underwent treatment.
 On December 1, she was a featured artist on Night Tempo's "I Don't Wanna" from his major debut album “Ladies in the City.”